-Good and Outstanding schools within the Trust will have a Local Governing Committee with responsibilities delegated to them by the Trustees.
-Schools in the Trust not achieving such status will have an Education Advisory Group set up, which may include existing Governors.
+Schools in the Trust not achieving the above status following an Ofsted will have an Education Advisory Group set up, which may include existing Governors.
 This group will eventually evolve into a Local Governing Committee within 12 - 24 months.

 The Education Advisory Group will be chaired by one of the local governors and attended by the Chief Executive Officer and the Chair of the Board.
 This ensures rigour and accountability for each school within the Trust.
 The Chief Executive Officer is also a Trustee to ensure good communication between the Local Governing Committee, Education Advisory Group and the Board of Trustees.